Tsallis entropy: Generalized entropies

 Several interesting physical systems abide by entropic functionals that are more general than the standard Tsallis entropy.
 Therefore, several physically meaningful generalizations have been introduced.
-The two most generals of those are notably: Superstatistics, introduced by C. Beck and E. G. D. Cohen in 2003 and Spectral Statistics, introduced by G. A. Tsekouras and Constantino Tsallis in 2005.
-Both these entropic forms have Tsallis and Boltzmann–Gibbs statistics as special cases; Spectral Statistics has been proven to at least contain Superstatistics and it has been conjectured to also cover some additional cases.
+The two most general of these are notably: Superstatistics, introduced by C. Beck and E. G. D. Cohen in 2003 and Spectral Statistics, introduced by G. A. Tsekouras and Constantino Tsallis in 2005.
+An alternative, the Coupled Entropy, was derived in 2015 utilizing the foundational principles of degrees of freedom and its inverse the nonlinear statistical coupling.
+By defining the generalized exponentials, such that the scale and shape of the distributions are independent, the Coupled Entropy provides a precise measurement of uncertainty.
+The uncertainty measured by the Coupled Entropy for its maximizing distribution is a function of a generalized logarithm of the normalization or partition function of the distribution.